 - 1 teaspoon garlic powder

-- salt and fresh ground pepper, to taste
+- salt and fresh ground black pepper, to taste

 - 2 cups liquid from turkey drippings

-- 1/4 cup flour
+- ¼ cup all-purpose flour

-Place the turkey breast in a large bowl.
+- Place the turkey breast in a large bowl.

-Cover and cook on LOW for 5 to 6 hours.
+- Transfer the turkey and the marinade to the insert of your slow cooker.
+Cover with the lid and cook on Low for 5 to 6 hours.
 The turkey is done when it reaches 165°F in the thickest part of the breast meat.

-Preheat oven to 400F.
+- Preheat the oven to 400˚F.

-Remove ceramic pot from the slow cooker; take the ceramic pot, with the turkey breast in it, and put it in the oven.
+- Remove ceramic pot from the slow cooker; take the ceramic pot, with the turkey breast in it, and put it in the oven.

-Put the flour in a saucepan; slowly pour and whisk in the turkey drippings.
+- Place the flour in a saucepan; slowly pour and whisk in the turkey drippings.

-Set the saucepan over medium-high heat and bring to a boil while constantly whisking.
+- Set the saucepan over medium-high heat and bring to a boil while constantly whisking.

-Lower the heat to a simmer and continue to whisk until thickened; about 2 minutes.
+- Lower the heat to a simmer and continue to whisk until thickened; about 2 minutes.

-Remove from heat and pour it into a gravy boat.
+- Remove from heat and pour it into a gravy boat.

-Serve with the turkey breast.
+- Serve with the turkey breast.